-The Women's Center is presently located in P building, Room 127.
+The Women's Center is located in Building P, Room 127.
 Coffee, companionship, campus information, resources and referral information are available.
 Today's woman will find a place to discuss issues, needs, values and plans.
 Staffed by peer counselors, the Center is open five days a week.
 Men, as well as women, are welcome to use the facility.